 Job seeking preferences settings

-Before applying or searching for the jobs, you need to make some necessary changes for your job seeking preferences, LinkedIn has given us, great preferences to make our job searching experience hassle-free.
+Before applying or searching for jobs, you need to make necessary changes to your job-seeking preferences; LinkedIn has given us significant preferences to make our job searching experience hassle-free.
 Click on all the available fields and make the necessary changes.

 Steps to follow

-1. Click the Jobs icon at the top of your LinkedIn homepage while login to your LinkedIn account.
+1. Click the Jobs icon at the top of your LinkedIn homepage while login into your LinkedIn account.
 Direct link https://www.linkedin.com/jobs/

 2. In the Search jobs field, type a job title, keyword, or company name.
 Keep in mind that you can use Boolean search modifiers to help refine your job search.

 3. You can use the Search location field to type a city name, state/province/territory name, or country name.
-Your desired location may be pre-filled for you, but it can be updated by typing a different one into the text-box.
 A drop-down list will appear where you can select your desired location.
+Your preferred location may be pre-filled for you, but it can be updated by typing a different one into the text box.

 4. Click Search.

-5. Use the filters at the top of the page to further refine your search by Date Posted, LinkedIn Features(including In Your Network, Under 10 Applicants, and Easy Apply), Company, Experience Level, and more.
-Click All filters to view additional filter options to make it more perfect on how to find jobs on LinkedIn.
+5. Use the filters at the top of the page to refine your search by Date Posted, LinkedIn Features(including In Your Network, Under 10 Applicants, and Easy Apply), Company, Experience Level, etc. Click All filters to view additional filter options to make it more perfect on how to find jobs on LinkedIn.

 i.
 You can click the Sort by drop-down at the top of your search results to sort your search by date posted, Experience Level, Company, Job Type, On-site/Remote/Hybrid, Easy apply & All filters.

 ii.
 The number of days the job has been posted is listed at the bottom of each job summary.